log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

 Starts a GRR artifact hunt and provides the Hunt ID to the user.
-Feed the Hunt ID to grr_huntresults_plaso_timesketch to process results through plaso and send them to Timesketch.
+Feed the Hunt ID to `grr_huntresults_ts` to process results through Plaso and export them to Timesketch.

 Modules: `GRRHuntArtifactCollector`